What Happens If You Fail A DOT Drug Test. A doctor doing a DOT drug test on urine.

 Long-Term Implications of a Positive DOT Drug Test

-The repercussions of a failed DOT drug test extend beyond immediate suspension.
+The repercussions of a failed DOT drug test extend beyond immediate suspension, especially for those holding a commercial driver’s license.
 They can significantly impact employment status, career progression, and even future job prospects.

 Career and Employment Implications